There are circumstances when a work-related injury could leave an employee unfairly unemployed.

 Work-Related Injury and Disability

 The consequences of a work-related injury may not necessarily manifest itself right away.
-In some cases, it could take months before the true extent of a disability is realized.
+In some cases, it could take months before the true extent of disability is realized.
 In the meantime, the injured employee is being turned away from job offerings due to medical restrictions.

 When Maximum Medical Improvement Is Declared

 Doctors treating work-related injuries sometimes declare maximum medical improvement before the employee is ready to return to the workforce.
-For example, a Kansas City lime plant worker suffered injury to his wrist in a work-related incident.
+For example, a Kansas City lime plant worker suffered an injury to his wrist in a work-related incident.
 The treating physician was reluctant to say it was a permanent disability.
 This wrist injury posed a hindrance to obtaining employment elsewhere.

 The labor board concurred that the wrist injury was a permanent partial disability that reduced the chances of the plaintiff finding sustainable employment.
 They ordered that he receive over 26 weeks worth of compensation.
 It is always smart to speak with a Kansas City workers’ compensation attorney in these types of cases.
 One of the original objectives of workers’ compensation was to ensure that if an employee was unable to return to work at 100% following the injury, then the employee would be compensated.